AntigmaLabs/nanochat-rs/README.md

 ## Quick start
-we have a 32 layer version trained with about $1000 budget at hugging face: https://huggingface.co/Antigma/nanochat-d32 there is also a smaller 20 layer version d20 used for benchmark and testing within the same repo run on Apple With GPU
+we have a 32 layer version trained with about $1000 budget at hugging face: https://huggingface.co/Antigma/nanochat-d32 there is also a smaller 20 layer version d20 used for benchmark and testing within the same HuggingFace repo

+run on Apple With GPU
 ```
 cargo run --release --features metal -- -p "write 100 words"